remon/watchheroes_node/README.md

 6. run `yarn build && yarn start` then go to `localhost:8080` , you will find your app there

-N.B you can run `yarn runbuild` instead of `yarn build && yarn start`
+N.B you can run `yarn buildrun` instead of `yarn build && yarn start`

 7. you can add env. variable to heroku by the command `heroku config:set MONGO_URL= your db url`